MoistNodez/certicore-nft-showcase/README.md

-# 🎬 CertiCore NFT Showcase
+# 🎬 CertiCore NFT Showcase!

 A professional showcase website for displaying your animated CertiCore KYC certificates.